No products in the cart.

 Silent Aspiration and the Signs of Pneumonia After Stroke

-However, many stroke patients do not have this cough reflex.
-As a result, they can aspirate food and water without even feeling it.
-Doctors call this phenomenon silent aspiration, and it can be extremely dangerous.
+Unfortunately, many stroke patients do not have this cough reflex.
+Due to the injury caused to their brain by the stroke, some muscles and reflexes can be inhibited.
+As a result, the survivor may aspirate food and water without even feeling it or coughing it up.
+Doctors call this silent aspiration, and it can be extremely dangerous.

 Some studies speculate that as many as 67% of stroke patients experience silent aspiration.
 Since silent aspiration can cause serious cases of pneumonia after stroke, caregivers ought to familiarize themselves with the symptoms of aspiration pneumonia.
 These symptoms are sometimes difficult to notice, but early detection is the key to effective treatment.
+For example, a person with aspiration pneumonia can display symptoms such as:

 • Chest pain or heartburn